cloudflare/react-modal2/README.md

 In order to "hide" your application from screenreaders while a modal is open you need to let ReactModal2 what the root element for your application is.

-> Note: The root element should not be `document.body`.
+> **Note:** The root element should not contain the `GatewayDest` or whereever
+> the modal is getting rendered.
+This will break all the things.

 ```js
 import ReactModal2 from 'react-modal2';